 Keywords: Multi-stakeholder dialogue, social justice, land rights

-Is your organisation interested to have one of your employees become a LANDac fellow and join the programme?
+Would you like to get more information on the programme or is your organisation interested to have one of your employees become a LANDac fellow?
 It is a great opportunity for your organisation to gain in-depth knowledge and skills on sustainable and inclusive land governance and become part of a broad and international network.
-We still have a few spots available!
-Contact Romy Santpoort (firstname.lastname@example.org).
+Contact Dominique Schmid (firstname.lastname@example.org).